FREE SHIPPING on orders of $85 or more

 During an investigation of the origin of each name, it was found that church officials and medieval scribes spelled many surnames as they sounded.
 Therefore, during the lifetime of a single person, a name could be spelt numerous ways.
 Some of the spelling variations for the name Woigan include Vogan, Wogan, Vogin, Vogen, Voggan, Woggan, Woggin, Woggen, Woggon, Voggon, Voygan, Voigan, Woigan, Woiggan, Wogand, Vogand, Vogant, Wogant, Woggant and many more.

-More information is included under the topic Early Woigan Notables in all our PDF Extended History products.
+Another 143 words (10 lines of text) are included under the topic Early Woigan Notables in all our PDF Extended History products and printed products wherever possible.

 In the 1840s, Ireland experienced a mass exodus to North America due to the Great Potato Famine.
 These families wanted to escape from hunger and disease that was ravaging their homeland.
 With the promise of work, freedom and land overseas, the Irish looked upon British North America and the United States as a means of hope and prosperity.
 Those that survived the journey were able to achieve this through much hard work and perseverance.
 Early immigration and passenger lists revealed many bearing the name Woigan: David, James, and John Vogan arrived in Philadelphia in 1858; Patrick Wogan arrived in New York State in 1804; George Wogan settled in Virginia in 1663.